Collocations for element - noun

 introduce

-This constitutes one of the key elements in this reform programme.
+This constitutes one of the key elements in their reform package.

-This constitutes one of the key elements in this reform programme.
+This constitutes one of the key elements in their reform package.

 brave